Dumfries to get second cinema this summer

 How Much?

 You’ll be able to book for individual films and some walk-up tickets will also be available.
 These will be in the region of £10.
 There will also be memberships called Regulars and Residents which offer discounts on tickets and food, family plans and an unlimited access plan for individuals for £225/year.
-Saturday morning kids club will have reduced tickets that include snacks for £6.25
+Saturday morning kids' club will have reduced tickets that include a small drink and popcorn for £6.25 and Wednesday afternoon, you'll be able to get a cuppa and a biscuit with your film for the same bargain price of £6.26